Boeing (NYSE:BA) Trading Up 8.2%

-Several brokerages have recently weighed in on BA.
-Sanford C. Bernstein reduced their price target on Boeing from $239.00 to $216.00 in a report on Thursday, April 28th.
-UBS Group set a $263.00 price objective on Boeing and gave the stock a “buy” rating in a report on Thursday, April 28th.
-Wells Fargo & Company reduced their price objective on Boeing from $250.00 to $214.00 in a report on Thursday, April 28th.
-Morgan Stanley reduced their price objective on Boeing from $288.00 to $230.00 and set an “overweight” rating on the stock in a report on Friday, April 8th.
-Finally, Bank of America reduced their price objective on Boeing from $180.00 to $150.00 in a report on Tuesday, May 17th.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and fifteen have issued a buy rating to the company.
-According to data from MarketBeat, Boeing has an average rating of “Buy” and an average target price of $225.83.
+A number of equities analysts have commented on BA shares.
+Morgan Stanley cut their price objective on shares of Boeing from $288.00 to $230.00 and set an “overweight” rating on the stock in a report on Friday, April 8th.
+Citigroup raised shares of Boeing from a “neutral” rating to a “buy” rating and dropped their target price for the stock from $219.00 to $209.00 in a research report on Thursday.
+Bank of America lowered their price objective on shares of Boeing from $180.00 to $150.00 in a research report on Tuesday, May 17th.
+Susquehanna lowered their price objective on shares of Boeing from $193.00 to $192.00 in a research report on Friday, May 20th.
+Finally, Royal Bank of Canada set a $220.00 target price on shares of Boeing in a research report on Friday, June 10th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and fifteen have given a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $225.83.

 About Boeing (NYSE:BA)